 In August 2003, the Company issued \$150 million of Senior Notes due in 2013 (the "Notes").
 The Notes were issued at par.
-Interest on the notes will accrue at a rate of 6.875 percent per annum and will be payable semi-annually on January 31 and July 31 of each year, commencing on January 31, 2004.
+Interest on the notes accrues at a rate of 6.875% per annum and is payable semi-annually on January 31 and July 31 of each year.
 The proceeds were used to repay debt outstanding under the Company's existing credit agreement, and for general corporate purposes.